Mjmalin/WordleSolver/README.md

 ![image](./wordlepic18.png)

 Next, the program needs to recommend guesses.
-To do this, it must first compare every possible guess to every possible solution, and store the theoretical greys, yellows, and greens that each pairing would produce.
+To do this, it must first compare every possible guess to every possible solution, storing the theoretical greys, yellows, and greens that each guess/solution pairing would produce.
 It is important to check every possible guess, since very often the best guess is not a possible solution.

 ![image](./wordlepic20.png)